 Preventing Payroll Fraud

 While it is important to detect if fraudulent activities are taking place at a company, it is equally essential to do everything possible to ensure that it does not happen in the first place.
 As well as frequent checks of the payroll records, this can also be done by making sure employees are aware of the full consequences surrounding payroll fraud.
-The punishments relating to payroll fraud go far beyond a work disciplinary or having to repay money, with significant jail sentences frequently being handed out for offenders.
+The punishments relating to payroll fraud go far beyond a work disciplinary or having to repay the money, with significant jail sentences frequently being handed out for offenders.

 Getting an outside body or a member of staff from outside the team to check records every so often increases the likelihood of wrongdoing being discovered.
-Not every case of an employee being overpaid will be fraudulent, mistakes can be made and frequent checks of the system can also help to quickly correct these errors, without significant financial loss to the company or the employee involved.
+Not every case of an employee being overpaid will be fraudulent, mistakes can be made, and frequent checks of the system can also help to quickly correct these errors, without significant financial loss to the company or the employee involved.

 Consequences of payroll fraud

-Payroll fraud is a serious offence, with severe punishments for those individuals who are proven to have carried it out.
+Payroll fraud is a serious offense, with severe punishments for those individuals who are proven to have carried it out.
 In July 2012 a British man who had carried out serious payroll fraud worth millions of pounds was sentenced to 17 years in prison.
-While most cases do not involve amounts as large as this, a custodial sentence is a common punishment for payroll fraudsters.
+While most cases do not involve amounts as large as this, a custodial sentence is a standard punishment for payroll fraudsters.
 Making employees aware that not only will they lose their job, but potentially their freedom is one sure-fire way to reduce the risk of workers considering payroll fraud.
-As well as the risk of imprisonment, they will have to repay the money they obtained during their fraudulent activity, as well as facing a further fine.
+As well as the threat of imprisonment, they will have to repay the money they obtained during their fraudulent activity, as well as facing a further fine.

-By taking care to only appoint top quality candidates when filling your payroll vacancies, businesses can ensure they have trustworthy and reliable staff who will not commit fraud themselves, as well as picking up on any suspicious activity from other employees.
+By taking care only to appoint top quality candidates when filling your payroll vacancies, businesses can ensure they have trustworthy and reliable staff who will not commit fraud themselves, as well as picking up on any suspicious activity from other employees.